Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: Experimental Results

 \subsection{Small- to Medium-Scale QPs}

-We apply our deep-unfolded methodology to a benchmark suite of QPs including portfolio optimization problems from finance, classification and regression problems from machine learning, and linear optimal control problems.
+We apply our deep-unfolding methodology to a benchmark suite of QPs including portfolio optimization problems from finance, classification and regression problems from machine learning, and linear optimal control problems.
 The results are presented in \cref{fig:qp_performance_comparisons}, and details on the problem representations as well as the data generation processes are provided in \cref{appendix:problem_classes}.
-All experiments were run using PyTorch on a system with an Intel i9-13900K processor and an NVIDIA RTX 4090 GPU.
 In the following plots, {\textbf{OSQP}} and {\textbf{FlexQP}} are the best performing versions of OSQP and FlexQP, respectively, found using a hyperparameter search (details in \cref{appendix:timing_comparisons}). {\textbf{Deep OSQP}} is the approach from \citet{saravanos2025deep}, {\textbf{Deep OSQP --- RLQP Parameterization}} is the parameterization from \citet{ichnowski2021accelerating}, and {\textbf{Deep OSQP --- Improved}} is the best-of-both-worlds version of deep-unfolded OSQP described in \cref{sec:deep_unfolding}.
 Finally, {\textbf{Deep FlexQP}} is our proposed deep-unfolded FlexQP optimizer with LSTM policy parameterization and trained using the loss~\cref{eq:new_supervised_loss}.
 Each model is trained for 500 epochs on 500 problems (except for the random QP classes, which use 2000 problems) and evaluated on 1000 test problems.
 We also perform an extensive timing comparison and analysis between all of the above optimizers, presented in \cref{appendix:timing_comparisons}.